PlutoZhang/Zowe-docs/topics/mvd-overview.md

     The Node.js server plus the Express.js as a webservices framework, and the proxy applications that communicate with the z/OS services and components.

-- **zLUX Secure Services address space**
+- **zSS Server**

-    A server that provides secure REST services to support the Zoe Node Server.
+    The zSS Server provides secure REST services to support the Zoe Node Server.

 - **Application plug-ins**